- Find a Trail

 - Get Involved

-The Zoar Valley Trail winds along the Tuscarawas River for 20 miles between the village of Schoenbrunn in the south and Fort Laurens State Memorial in Bolivar in the north.
-The path is mixture of rolling hills and level areas through wooded tracts, open spaces, farmland and suburban back yards.
+The Zoar Valley Trail winds along the Tuscarawas River between Fort Laurens State Memorial in Bolivar and slightly northeast of Schoenbrunn Village in New Philadelphia.
+The path offers a mixture of rolling hills and level areas through wooded tracts, open spaces, farmland and suburban back yards.

-In addition to the historic sites, you can visit the Zoar Wetland Arboretum and you can camp at Tuscazoar, which about the halfway point.
-Both primitive tent sites and lodges are available but the camp recommends reserving a spot in advance.
+In addition to the historical sites, you can visit the Zoar Wetland Arboretum and you can camp at Tuscazoar, which is located about the halfway point.
+Both primitive tent sites and lodges are available, but the camp recommends reserving a spot in advance.
 The Camp Tuscazoar Foundation manages the trail.

-Parking and access is available at Fort Laurens in Bolivar, at Camp Tuscazoar in Dover, in the village of Schoenbrunn and near the Route 82 bridge.
+Parking and access is available at Fort Laurens in Bolivar, by Canal Lands Park trailhead in Zoar (8645 Diver-Zoar Rd), at Camp Tuscazoar in Dover, at the intersection of University Drive NE & E High Avenue (northeast of the historic Village of Schoenbrunn), and near the Route 82 bridge.

 Just got back from riding the Zoar Valley Trail.
 Rode from Fort Lauren's to State Route 800.
 It was a beautiful ride that followed the river on one side and the canal and locks on the other It was a little narrow for my wife and I to ride side by side, but then it is a tow path and not a rails to trails bed.
 Though it hasn't rain in a while, it was fairly smooth and no ruts at all.
 If your looking for a 11 mile ride, I would recommend using the St. Rt.
 800 trail head, ride the 5.5 miles to Bolivar and enjoy a sandwich at Sublime BBQ (check the hours) or ice cream at DQ or the little shop in the middle of the village and then return.
 Because of the canopy of trees, we are definitely going to return in a couple of weeks to catch the leaves!!!!